hydrargyrum/hydrargyrum.github.io/_posts/2021-12-21-clipboard-data.md

 ### MIME: `text/uri-list`

-The `text/uri-list` MIME type is used in file managers when starting a copy/cut operation for a later paste.
+The [`text/uri-list` MIME type](https://datatracker.ietf.org/doc/html/rfc2483#section-5) is used in file managers when starting a copy/cut operation for a later paste.
+But a target app doesn't know if it's a copy or cut, so it will copy when receiving a paste operation.

 It consists of full URLs with a newline (consisting of carriage return + line feed) after each URL (even after the last URL).